JustinNWilliams/AWS-VPC/README.md

 ---

-## Step 5: Using the AWS CLI for Automation
+## Using the AWS CLI for Automation

 For faster and more efficient management, you can use the AWS CLI (Command Line Interface) to automate tasks.